 What are Under Eye Wrinkles?

-List Down the Various Causes of Under Eye Wrinkles
+Various Causes of Under Eye Wrinkles

-The number one skin issue that is attributed to getting wrinkles is dry and dehydrated skin.
-People who have the dry skin type are well aware of this fact, which is why a lot of them invest a lot of money on the best eye creams, serums, moisturizers and vitamin supplements boost* the moisture of the skin and prevent wrinkles under the eyes.
+1) The number one skin issue that is attributed to getting wrinkles is dry and dehydrated skin.
+People who have the dry skin type are well aware of this fact, which is why a lot of them invest a lot of money on the best eye creams, serums, moisturizers, and vitamin supplements boost the moisture of the skin and prevent wrinkles under the eyes.

-Little, seemingly unharmful habits like frowning and smiling also contribute to the formation of wrinkles under the eyes.
+2) Little, seemingly unharmful habits like frowning and smiling also contribute to the formation of wrinkles under the eyes.
 A lot of mature people refer to these wrinkles as “character lines” perhaps because these wrinkles form due to our own personal expressions and reactions to situations that we get into.
 It takes a lot of repetitions before a person gets wrinkles from contorting the face.
-However, it does help to be mindful while you’re still young because soon enough, when you start to see fine lines form under the eyes, it’ll be hard to reverse* the damage.
+However, it does help to be mindful while you’re still young because soon enough when you start to see fine lines form under the eyes, it’ll be hard to reverse the damage.

-A lot of people get wrinkles at an early age because of squinting, most of the time because of not using sunglasses and not wearing the appropriate prescription glasses.
+3) A lot of people get wrinkles at an early age because of squinting, most of the time because of not using sunglasses and not wearing the appropriate prescription glasses.
 The glare of the sun’s rays causes most people to squint because our eyes are sensitive to harsh lighting.
 If we don’t wear sunglasses with UV protection, the brightness of the sunlight will trigger squinting, which if it becomes a habit, combined with skin dryness will inevitably cause under eye wrinkles.
-It is also important to get your eyes checked just to make sure that you have perfect vision if you don’t then invest in a good pair of prescription lenses.
+It is also important to get your eyes checked just to make sure that you have a perfect vision if you don’t they invest in a good pair of prescription lenses.
 This will help in keeping you from squinting when something that you’re looking at is too far or too close.
-As previously mentioned, habitual squinting and frowning plays a big role in the formation of wrinkles under the eyes.
+As previously mentioned, habitual squinting and frowning play a big role in the formation of wrinkles under the eyes.

-Certain elements in the environment that we live in also contribute to the formation of wrinkles.
+4) Certain elements in the environment that we live in also contribute to the formation of wrinkles.
 The dirt and pollution that we subject our skin to on a daily basis suck out the moisture of the skin, especially under the eyes.

-Smoking is also a commonly known culprit when it comes to wrinkle formation.
+5) Smoking is also a commonly known culprit when it comes to wrinkle formation.
 This bad habit not only dehydrates the skin, the act of putting a stick of cigarette between your lips makes you squint and purse your lips, encouraging the behavior that later on contributes to the formation of wrinkles under the eyes and around the face.

-Wrinkles can be caused by even the most mundane things, as you can see from the examples cited above.
+6) Wrinkles can be caused by even the most mundane things, as you can see from the examples cited above.
 Some of them can be controlled such as smiling, frowning, furrowing the eyebrows, squinting and having an overall healthy and balanced diet.
 Other factors like age and environmental factors cannot be controlled.

 Getting wrinkles is about as inevitable as getting old it is bound to happen!
 It is no secret that the skin loses its elasticity or its ability to go back it is the natural state as we get older.
 As worrying as it is, you can take comfort in the fact that there is something that we can do.
 We can start taking good care of our skin as early as possible (like right now) in order to prevent the signs of skin aging and delay the onset of wrinkles.
 The skin is the biggest organ in our body, but it is also one of the most taken for granted.
-Little things like eating more fruits and vegetables, getting enough sleep and drinking lots of water does wonders to the skin if done consistently.
+Little things like eating more fruits and vegetables, getting enough sleep and drinking lots of water do wonders to the skin if done consistently as they are known to combat causes of wrinkles under the eyes.
 These few lifestyle changes are not immediate solutions to wrinkles, but they do help in keeping the skin hydrated and moisturized important steps when it comes to preventing wrinkles.